-There are three basic types of arthritis that may affect the knee joint:
+There are three basic types of arthritis that may affect the knee, hip and shoulder joint:

 Osteoarthritis: Osteoarthritis (OA) is the most common form of knee arthritis.
 OA is usually a slowly progressive degenerative disease in which the joint cartilage gradually wears away.
 It most often affects middle-aged and older people.